jmswaney/thesis/source/11_MAP.md

 were obtained with adjusting the line width.
 For synaptic intensity profiles, two Gaussian distributions were fit to the distinct peaks by simultaneous minimization of the sum of squared residuals.
-Synaptic densities for bassoon and VGluT2 were calculated from three non-overlapping xy-images (235 μm × 235 μm) of expanded samples.
+Synaptic densities for bassoon and VGluT2 were calculated from three non-overlapping xy-images (235 µm × 235 µm) of expanded samples.
 The images were segmented by thresholding, and individual synaptic structures for each channel were counted using the “Analyze Particles” function in Fiji.
 The synaptic densities were calculated based on the frame